foundations-fall-2016/session5/readme.md

 Examine code with regards to the [recipe schema](https://schema.org/Recipe) at [schema.org](http://schema.org/docs/gs.html).

-Here is an [example on the food network](http://www.foodnetwork.com/recipes/food-network-kitchens/basil-pesto-recipe2.html) page that uses the recipe schema.
+Here is an [article that addresses recipe schemas](https://www.foodbloggerpro.com/blog/article/what-is-recipe-schema/) but note that there are [many different kinds](https://schema.org/docs/full.html).

 Note the `<abbr>` tag and the absence of a wrapper div (even though the design shows a centered document).

 ![Image of Basilica](FINAL.png)

-Normally you will start off with a few known styleguide items:
+Normally you will start off with a few known styleguide settings.
+Let's use a couple of css variables:

 ```
 html {